Nonlinear Traces: Overview

 \subsection{Trace formulas via sheaf theories}

 Given any sufficiently functorial method of measuring derived stacks, the preceding calculations of geometric dimensions, traces and their functoriality immediately lead to trace and character formulas.
 To formalize the functoriality needed, we will use the language of sheaf theories.
-Broadly speaking, a sheaf theory is a representation (symmetric monoidal functor out) of a correspondence category in the way a topological field theory is a representation of a cobordism category.
-It provides an approach to encoding the standard operations on coherent sheaves and $\D$-modules, suggested by Lurie and developed by Gaitsgory and Rozenblyum, in part in collaborations with Drinfeld and Francis~\cite{koszul,indcoh,finiteness,crystals,nickbook} (see also \cite{FHLT} for a similar construction in the topological setting).
-The ultimate statement we will use is Theorem \ref{sheaf theorem} announced by Gaitsgory.
+Broadly speaking, a sheaf theory is a representation (symmetric monoidal functor out) of a correspondence category in the way a topological field theory is a representation of a cobordism category.\footnote{Indeed a typical mechanism to construct ``Lagrangian" field theories is as the composition of a sheaf theory with a ``classical field theory" as in~\cite{FHLT,haugsengspan}, a symmetric monoidal functor from a cobordism category to a correspondence category.} It provides an approach to encoding the standard operations on coherent sheaves and $\D$-modules, developed by Gaitsgory and Rozenblyum in the book~\cite{GR} (following a suggestion of Lurie and previous versions in~\cite{koszul,indcoh,finiteness,crystals}).

-For concreteness, we will take the target of our sheaf theories to be the linear setting of the symmetric monoidal $\oo$-category $dgCat_k$ of $k$-linear differential graded categories, though the arguments we use apply quite generally.
-In practice, natural sheaf theories are usually well-defined on specific subcategories of a full correspondence category, and we will modify notations appropriately.
+We will take the target of our sheaf theories to be the linear setting of the symmetric monoidal $(\oo,2)$-category $\ul{dgCat}_k$ of presentable $k$-linear differential graded categories with continuous functors and natural transformations.
+(Recall from Setting~\ref{stack conventions} that for applications all stacks are assumed to be QCA or ind-inf-schemes.
+Also all proper maps can be replaced by ind-proper ones at no cost.)